I am a senior software engineer and machine learning researcher. I

-machine learning â recently, in weather prediction; previously, in
+using machine learning â recently, in weather

-materials science.
+science.

-October 2023 - Present.
+January 2025 - Present.
 Remote.

 EarthRanger is a project funded by the Allen Institute of AI